anjathiart/100-days-of-code/r1-log.md

 Linguilearn.
 Playing with the django-frienship package to manage friend requests etc. https://github.com/revsys/django-friendship
 Learning about better exception handling and use of the ctx object.
 So far I've hooked up adding a friend by username.

+### R1D75 - 20200116
+Liguilearn.
+Added more endpoints.
+Realizing that instead of writing js to test these I should just write unittests outright and not pollute my app.
+Struggling to get js modules in browser without webpack working.
+I'm sure it is possible.
+Trying solutions on the web but not succeeding.